 Have you ever wondered what happens to animals when the lights go out?
 Do they breathe differently in the dark?
-While it might seem like a strange question, understanding what gases animals release in the dark is actually quite fascinating and important.
-Still, animals, like humans, need to breathe to survive.
+Practically speaking, while it might seem like a strange question, understanding what gases animals release in the dark is actually quite fascinating and important.
+Animals, like humans, need to breathe to survive.
 But do they give off the same gases during the day as they do at night?
-Let's dive into this intriguing topic and uncover the science behind it That alone is useful..
+Let's dive into this intriguing topic and uncover the science behind it.

 What Gas Do Animals Give Off in the Dark?

 Animals, whether they are mammals, birds, reptiles, or even insects, primarily give off carbon dioxide (CO₂) in the dark.
 This process is part of cellular respiration, which is how animals convert food into energy.
-Now, during respiration, oxygen is used to break down glucose, and carbon dioxide is produced as a waste product.
-This happens both day and night, but in the dark, the absence of photosynthesis in plants makes the release of CO₂ by animals more noticeable.
+During respiration, oxygen is used to break down glucose, and carbon dioxide is produced as a waste product.
+This happens both day and night, but in the dark, the absence of photosynthesis in plants makes the release of CO₂ by animals more noticeable It's one of those things that adds up..

 The Science Behind Gas Exchange in Animals